Skip to content

 CREATE PUBLIC table MarketOrders(Id String, Symbol String, Quantity Int);

-The command below will create a primary index on the column Id String using RAND option:
+This command will create a primary index on the column Id String using the RAND option:

 CREATE INDEX RandomIndex ON MarketOrders(Id HASH) USE CONSTRAINT="PRIMARY" AUTOGEN="RAND"